Paris—June 15, 1940

-The next morning, breakfast at the Hotel Les Jardins de Luxembourg was a meagre affair: day-old bread and the remains of a few pots of jam — and no butter.
+The next morning, breakfast at the Hotel Les Jardin de Luxembourg was a meager affair: day-old bread and the remains of a few pots of jam—and no butter.
 Walter was the only one eating.

 Madame Hortense, the concierge, was clearly in a mood.
 Phillipe, the waiter, had apparently joined the hordes fleeing Paris along with the rest of the hotel’s guests, so she had to serve him herself.

 Madame Hortense was a formidable woman.
 She stood several inches below five feet, and her girth almost matched her height, but she was clearly hewn from the same stone as Notre Dame.
 She might have been the model for the gargoyles, he thought.
 Her gray hair curled on top of her head like a mob cap.
 She’d be right in place in front of the guillotine, knitting away fiercely as the heads rolled.
 Madame Hortense nearly slammed the coffee pot down on the table in front of him, looked around the empty room, and sniffed contemptuously.

 Walter responded by smiling pleasantly and raising his eyebrows as if to say, “Ah yes?”

 “Les effrayants s’envolons.
 Eh bien, qui se fait brébis, le loup le mange,” she spit out.
 “The cowards run like sheep; that just makes it easier for the wolves to eat them.”

 “D’accord,” Walter nodded sympathetically in agreement, then returned to his breakfast.

 On his way out, he stopped at the desk to return his key.
 The hotel’s reception area, like those of most Paris hotels, had a wall of cubbyholes in which messages might be placed and the keys left when guests left their rooms for the day or evening.
 With the same innocent smile he asked, “Madame, I know it’s quite irregular, but might I take my passport with me?